defunkt/jquery-pjax/README.md

                      be pulled out of the response HTML and inserted into the `container`.
 Useful if the server always returns full HTML pages.
+* `fragmentUrl`    - URL for the fragment to be fetched with Ajax.
+This allows you to get the content from different URL from the one visible to user i.e. the one used for pushState.
+                     It can be a String or a function returning the URL as String.
+                     The function gets the `target` as parameter.

 ## $.pjax( options )